 - Stash it under the mattress – not a good idea.
 The bed will be lumpy and uncomfortable.
 Nobody will be happy with that.

-- Keep it at ING Orange Saving.
+- Keep it at our credit union.
 This is not a bad choice for a saving account, but the interest rate is just not good enough for a big stash.
-This option gives the maximum flexibility. *Update 01/2014* ING changed to Capital One and the current rate is 0.75%.
-American Express Saving has one of the best at 0.85%.
+This option gives the maximum flexibility.

 - Build a CD ladder.
 This is probably the safest way to stash the money and get a bit more interest than the saving account.